 InfoNgen uses an active/active pair of NGINX Plus instances in front of its microservices application.
 InfoNgen has 60–70 microservices running in production.
 The microservices are 80–85% hosted in custom‑built Windows containers; the rest are Linux.
 EPAM is not using the native container support found in Windows Server 2016, which came along four years too late for them.
 “The majority of our systems are on Windows Server 2012.
 Windows Server 2012 doesn’t support the concept of containers.
 So we built our own containers, custom containers,” said Lutarevich.

 InfoNgen uses ZooKeeper for service discovery.
 With InfoNgen’s microservices architecture, the IP address and port number of services are constantly changing.
-All their services register with ZooKeeper, which maintains a registry.
+All its services register with ZooKeeper, which maintains a registry.
 NGINX Plus then pulls information about services from ZooKeeper, and routes requests accordingly.

 Since the transition, Lutarevich said that the team has had no issues or downtime related to its usage of NGINX Plus.
 Acting as an SSL terminator on the outside of its internal network, a single instance of NGINX Plus is able to handle all the traffic routing, balancing, and health monitoring tasks required by the system.
 The availability of robust health monitoring capabilities in NGINX Plus was, Lutarevich said, another deciding factor when the team chose to upgrade from the free version to the commercial edition.